RenegadeMinds/testbed/Atomic Transactions.md

 1. Set up a regtest network with 2 nodes
 1. Get the data we need in order to create an atomic transaction
-1. Use that data to create to create an atomic transaction
+1. Use that data to create an atomic transaction
 1. Have both sides sign the transaction
 1. Send the transaction to your private Xaya regtest network